hyperledger/fabric/docs/source/couchdb_tutorial.rst

 :guilabel:`Try it yourself`

-Assuming you have started the test network, copy and paste the following environment variables in your CLI to interact with the network and operate as the Org1 admin.
+1. After you start the test network, copy and paste the following environment variables in your CLI to interact with the network as the Org1 admin.
 Make sure that you are in the `test-network` directory.

 .. code:: bash